 Energy efficiency is a crucial consideration when choosing window sizes for your home.
 The size of your windows can have a significant impact on both heating and cooling costs, as well as overall comfort levels.
 Here’s how window size affects energy efficiency:

-- Insulation: Larger windows typically have more glass area, which can result in greater heat loss during the winter and heat gain during the summer.
-However, modern energy-efficient windows with double or triple glazing, low-emissivity coatings, and insulated frames can help mitigate these effects.
+Insulation: Larger windows typically have more glass area, leading to greater heat loss or gain.
+Modern energy-efficient windows, especially those with double or triple glazing, low-emissivity (Low-E) coatings, and insulated window frames, can help improve performance.

-- Energy Ratings: Look for energy-efficient windows certified by programs like Energy Star.
-These windows meet strict criteria for performance, including U-factor, solar heat gain coefficient (SHGC), and air leakage.
-Properly sized windows with high energy ratings can help lower utility bills and reduce your carbon footprint.
+Energy Ratings: Look for windows certified by ENERGY STAR® or similar programs, which rate U-factor, solar heat gain coefficient (SHGC), and air leakage.
+Choosing properly sized, energy-efficient windows lowers utility bills and reduces your carbon footprint.

 Tips for Measuring Windows